Topic: Resource Parent Recruitment and Training Programs

-Resource Parent Training and Recruitment was chosen by the Advisory Committee because child welfare relies on foster/resource families and relatives to care for children who have been removed from the homes of their parent(s) or guardian due to abuse and/or neglect.
+Resource Parent Training and Recruitment Programs was chosen by the Advisory Committee because child welfare relies on foster/resource families and relatives to care for children who have been removed from the homes of their parent(s) or guardian due to abuse and/or neglect.
 At a time, when many counties and states are finding an increase in the needs for families for foster children, there is a declining pool of families available.
 Without a sufficient pool of families available for placement, it is difficult to match a child's needs to a family who can provide for a child's particular needs and issues.
 Placement becomes an exercise in finding a bed for a child rather than finding a family that is trained and given the necessary support to care for children that have special needs due to the abuse or neglect they have experienced.
 The need to increase the pool of trained families for foster children is important for the field of child welfare.
 The Advisory Committee is interested in finding innovative and evidence-based strategies that have been effective in the recruitment, training, and support of families that care for foster children.
 Counties have used traditional methods for finding these resource families and need new strategies for finding and supporting foster/resource families.

 Danna Fabella, Director, Linkages Project